 This is the most popular way to get around Bali – it’s also the cheapest!
-For 60,000 IDR you can get yourselves a motorbike for the day to get around.
+For 75,000 IDR, you can get yourselves a motorbike for the day to get around.
 However, be forewarned that all day on one of these things will give you a proper butt ache and acing for a massage.

 Book a Tour

-There are plenty of tours that will take you around the beautiful island of Bali.
-A few of them focus just on waterfalls and Instagram stops on the island.
+Plenty of tours will take you around the beautiful island of Bali.
+A few focus on waterfalls and Instagram stops on the island.
 Here are a few:

 - Banyumala Waterfall Trek